xapian/xapian/xapian-core/docs/admin_notes.rst

   xapian-delve foo -r 1

 It is also possible to perform simple searches of a database.
-Xapian includes another simple command-line program, ``quest``, to support this.  ``quest`` is only able to search for un-prefixed terms, the query string must be quoted to protect it from the shell.
+Xapian includes another simple command-line program, ``xapian-quest``, to support this.
+The query string must be quoted to protect it from the shell.
 To search the database "foo" for the phrase "hello world", use:

 .. code-block:: sh

-  quest -d foo '"hello world"'
+  xapian-quest -d foo '"hello world"'

 If you have installed the "Omega" CGI application built on Xapian, this can also be used with the built-in "godmode" template to provide a web-based